Skip to main content

 • A voter registration is identified as a duplicate.

-Local and state election officials use a variety of methods to identify voters whose address changes.
+Local and state election officials use a variety of methods to identify voters whose address changes

 As part of the Michigan’s automatic voter registration law, when a registered voter updates his or her driver’s license or state ID address, the voter’s registration is also updated.
 If a voter moves within his or her city or township, the registration moves to the voter’s new address.
-If a voter moves to a different city or township in Michigan, the voter’s previous registration is cancelled, and the voter is automatically re-registered at his or her new address.
+If a voter moves to a different city or township in Michigan, the voter’s previous registration is canceled, and the voter is automatically re-registered at his or her new address.

 When a voter surrenders his or her Michigan Driver’s license in a different state, the Michigan Department of State receives this information.
 The Bureau of Elections uses this as initial information that the voter may have moved.
 The Bureau sends a notice of cancellation to the voter’s address in Michigan.
-If the voter does not respond and does not have any voting activity by the second even-year November federal election following the notice, the voter’s registration is cancelled.
+If the voter does not respond and does not have any voting activity by the second even-year November federal election following the notice, the voter’s registration is canceled.
 After the notice is sent, the voter is marked inactive and can still vote until the cancellation occurs.

 When election mail (such as a voter information card or absent voter ballot application) sent to a voter by a clerk is returned by the United States Postal Service as undeliverable, clerks use this as initial information that the voter may have moved.
 The clerk sends a notice of cancellation to the voter’s address in Michigan.
-If the voter does not respond and does not have any voting activity by the second even-year federal election following the notice, the voter’s registration is cancelled.
+If the voter does not respond and does not have any voting activity by the second even-year federal election following the notice, the voter’s registration is canceled.
 After the notice is sent, the voter is marked inactive and can still vote until the cancellation occurs.

 Voter identification card